 Target job posting sites that cater to nurses and healthcare professionals.

 If you still aren't having any success, you'll want to consider job posting sites specific to nursing jobs.
 Some of these sites allow you to post LPN job listings for free, while others require payment.

 Sites dedicated to recruiting nurses will help you source licensed practical nurses who are more likely to meet the more formal LPN job requirements.

 Have a look at our article on where to post nursing jobs for ideas.

 Screen your licensed practical nurse applicants.

 Send screening questions via email.

-Even if you bold the requirements for your LPN job in your posting, applicants often overlook those and apply anyway.
+Applicants often overlook requirements and apply anyway.
 Find those who qualify by sending out a short email that asks a few basic screening questions, such as:

 - How long have you worked as an LPN?